Polyethylene Glycol 3350 (MiraLAX®) for Dogs and Cats

 - Large dogs – ½ to ¾ teaspoon every 12 hours (twice daily)

-- In cats, the dose of Polyethylene Glycol 3350 Powder for the solution most commonly used is as a laxative is 1/8 to ¼ teaspoon every 12 hours on food.
+- Miralax dosage for cats: The dose of Polyethylene Glycol 3350 Powder most used in a laxative is 1/8 to ¼ teaspoon every 12 hours on food.

 - American Society of Hospital Pharmacists.
 Polyethylene glycol.
 In: AHFS drug information 2010.
 Bethesda, MD, USA: American Society of Health-System Pharmacists; 2010.